gilesknap/k3s-minecraft/useful/deployed/metallb/README.md

 of metallb-config to match a range of addresses your DHCP server will not use (make necessary DHCP changes on the router first).
 Then:
 ```
+k get configmap -n metal my-metal-metallb-config  -o yaml > metallb-config.yaml
+# edit the yaml and add your config (example in the repo)
 kubectl apply -f metallb-config.yaml

 # any load balancers in the cluster should now be using one of these addresses: